 Log your hunts so you can pull back the data at a later date.

-You’ll be able to view information about what birds you hunted, the weather, your exact location (thanks to the GPS mode) and keep an archive of everything you’ve done.
+You’ll be able to view information about what birds you hunted, the weather prediction, your exact current location (thanks to the GPS mode), and keep an archive of everything you’ve done.

 At the time of writing this, it’s important to know that this app is in beta mode.